SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - To win tournaments, you might start prioritizing your attention towards the people who already show potential and debate skills, to hone them further.
 - This could also mean that when you have limited tournament slots or resources, you give them to people already performing well.
 - **A hierarchy forms and people feel like worthless members when they're not the ones bringing in the accolades.**
+- - They take tournament losses even more seriously because they're a disappointment to the soc, and not someone the soc is proud to have.
 - When a good debater becomes problematic, you're willing to let it slide because they're 'valuable to the soc'.
   + They may continue ruining the debate club experience for everyone else, while still bringing in tournament wins.
   + By utilitarian metrics, this reduces the number of people who enjoy debate, enjoy the club, and hence reduces the breadth and depth of the value given by the club.